-Flexible ACT teams will develop a transition process for all individuals to best determine when someone at a place to transition off the Flexible ACT Team versus remaining in the less intensive level.
+Flexible ACT teams will develop a transition process for all individuals to determine when someone is ready to transition off the Flexible ACT Team versus remain in ACT-Lite.

-Flexible ACT teams will have all staff cross-trained for specialty role areas, Family Specialist, Substance Use Specialist, Vocational Specialist, and Peer Specialist.
+Flexible ACT teams will have all staff cross-trained for specialty role areas, such as Family Specialist, Substance Use Specialist, Vocational Specialist, and Peer Specialist.

 Agencies will arrange training for their staff, in collaboration with the Center for Practice Innovations (CPI) ACT Institute, as required as an NYS OMH licensed ACT program.

 Trainings must be completed within specified time frames.
 Additionally, Flexible ACT Providers shall ensure staff are continually trained, especially regarding areas where there is a need for knowledge acquisition and specific populations being served on the team, areas such as justice involvement, substance use, homelessness, and older adults.

-Flexible ACT teams will conduct team meetings to review the status of each individual served:
+Flexible ACT teams will conduct regular team meetings to review the status of each individual served:

-- Individuals receiving ACT (high intensity) services will be reviewed at least four (4) times a week. - Individuals receiving ACT-Lite services, teams will hold a minimum of one (1) monthly team meeting to review these individuals. - When team members identify an individual in need of a change in level of service (e.g., step up from ACT-lite to ACT service, or those who need increased ACT-lite services but may not need to move to ACT level), staff will make sure the team reviews the individual at the next daily team meeting and continue as needed
+- Individuals receiving ACT (high intensity) services will be reviewed at least four (4) times a week. - Individuals receiving ACT-Lite services will be reviewed at least once (1) monthly during the ACT-Lite team meeting. - When team members identify an individual in need of a change in level of service (e.g., step up from ACT-lite to ACT (high intensity), or those who need increased ACT-Lite services but may not need to move to ACT (high intensity)), staff will ensure the team reviews the individual at the next daily team meeting and continue as needed.

-Flexible ACT Teams Maintain communication boards, logs, and other communication methods.
+Flexible ACT Teams maintain communication boards, logs, and other communication methods.